|

 and custom, as well as job-site built.

-off-the-shelf at major home centers; they usually come in a limited range
+available off-the-shelf at major home centers; they usually come in a

-of standard styles and sizes, with a few finishing and accessory
+limited range of standard styles and sizes, with a few finishing and

-Stock kitchen cabinets are made in 3-inch width increments; their
+accessory options.
+Stock kitchen cabinets are made in 3-inch width

-manufacturers generally offer matching spacers, or filler boards
+increments; their manufacturers generally offer matching spacers, or

-which are used to fill in gaps at the end of cabinet runs.
+filler boards that are used to fill in gaps at the end of cabinet

-Standard base cabinets are 34-1/2 inches high, whereas base cabinets
+runs.
+Standard base cabinets are 34-1/2 inches high, whereas base

-designed for desks or eating surfaces are 28-1/2 inches high.
+cabinets designed for desks or eating surfaces are 28-1/2 inches

-Wall cabinets typically come in 30 inch, 36 inch, and 42 inch heights.
+high.
+Wall cabinets typically come in 30 inch, 36 inch, and 42

 - Semi-custom cabinets offer better quality and a greater selection of